bhumika1240/cmpn202-operating-systems/week4.md

 ## Week 4 – System Security and Hardening

----
 In Week 4, the Ubuntu Server was hardened by applying essential security configurations.
 The focus of this week was to secure remote access, enable firewall protection, configure automatic updates, and enforce mandatory access control using AppArmor.
-These steps help reduce attack surfaces and improve the overall security posture of the server.
+These steps help reduce the attack surface and improve the overall security posture of the server.

 ---

 ### 1. System Update